Mars Exploration Fast Facts

 May 25, 2011 - NASA scientists end attempts to regain contact with Spirit.

-November 26, 2011 - The Curiosity rover launches from Cape Canaveral at 10:02 a.m., aboard an Atlas V rocket bound for Mars.
+November 26, 2011 - The Curiosity rover launches from Cape Canaveral at 10:02 a.m.
+ET, aboard an Atlas V rocket bound for Mars.
 The journey is scheduled to last approximately 8.5 months.

 August 6, 2012 - Curiosity successfully lands on Mars at 1:32 a.m.
 ET.